stream-payments/.github/profile/README.md

 # Revolutionize the payment industry

+StreamPayments™ is a revolutionary Solana blockchain-based payment infrastructure and a suite of solutions developed by Stream Protocol.

 StreamPayment's mission to revolutionize the payment industry by developing a cutting-edge payment infrastructure is certainly ambitious.
 By creating a payment system that does not compromise privacy, friction, security, transparency, and store management, StreamPay aims to provide a seamless experience for both merchants and consumers.

 ### Web3 Payments Infrastructure